Chart

 Withdrawals

-The user initiates the withdrawal by submitting a regular transaction on this chain.
-When the block containing that transaction is proven the funds become available for withdrawal on L1.
-Finally the user submits an L1 transaction to claim the funds.
-This transaction does not require a merkle proof.
-Note that the withdrawal request can be censored by the Sequencer.
+The user initiates L2->L1 messages by submitting a regular transaction on this chain.
+When the block containing that transaction is settled, the message becomes available for processing on L1.
+ZK proofs are required to settle blocks.
+Note that the message request can be censored by the Sequencer.

 • Funds can be frozen if the operator censors withdrawal transaction.